RamiHaider/RamiHaider/readme.md

-- ⚡ BSc Geology & Applied Math from U of Western Ontario
+- ⚡ BS Geology & Applied Math from U of Western Ontario
 - ⚡ MS in Applied Data Science from U of Michigan
 - ⚡ 4+ years industry experience in: UX Design, Full-Stack Development, Data {Engineer,Science} & ML Engineer
 - ⚡ Currently seeking employment for a Data _ or ML Engineer Position